 Make sure you have the GNU ABI version of the rust compiler installed.

 Contrary to earlier instructions, you don’t need to uncheck “Linker and

 platform libraries” in the Rust setup or delete

 ld.exe in Rust’s

 Install MSYS2.
 We’re going to assume it’s installed in

-C:\msys2.
-Adjust the path in the following steps if necessary.
+C:\msys32on 32-bit ones.
+Adjust the paths in the following steps if necessary.